-On the border between Ørestad South and Kalvebod Fælled – exactly where the high dense city meets the flat open landscape– lies Fælledkanten where the roof, courtyard, and edgezones, take note and draw from the existing character of the surrounding landscape.
+On the border between Ørestad South and Kalvebod Fælled – exactly where the high dense city meets the flat open landscape – lies the block where both roof, yard and edge zones draw on values from the local area.

 Gross Floor Area